 Structure your articles for the average user.
 Keep paragraphs short.
 Bold the vital information to underline its importance.

 Your brand is your identity.
 Carry your brand identity into your knowledge baseRequest a demo

 Knowledge Base Design Best Practices

 - Optimise for all devices.
-Two thirds of global traffic comes from mobile devices.
+Two thirds of global traffic come from mobile devices.
 So, look for knowledge base solutions that allow you to provide excellent customer support on smartphones, tablets, and desktop.

 - Make your Search bar visible.
 It should catch your visitors’ attention from the first moment they land on your page.
 (Don’t hide it in the corner!)

 - Add quick links to hot topics and frequently asked questions to improve navigation.
 Also include links to related articles, for people who need to learn more about a specific topic.